-The Chairperson's duties shall include the day-to-day management of the Society/Club and [].
+The Chairperson's duties shall include the day-to-day management of the Society/Club and [representing the Club at all meetings with the C&C Council or the C&C Executive (where possible).
+They shall also Chair all AGM and EGM, as well as meetings of the committee.].